Blue Mountains City Art Gallery | Blue Mountains Cultural Centre | Australia

 A constellation of earth samples gathered by over 65 individuals in the Greater Blue Mountains was ground and finely sieved by the artist to create Veil of Time.
 Unravelling like a geologic time scale, a graduated array of minerals preserved in hourglasses symbolize the delicate formation of sandstone caves in which rainwater etches the quartz sandstone grains from the absorbent stone body, slowly releasing a shoreless beachscape onto the cave floor below.

 The Earth’s mantle of soil—called the pedosphere—is the thin soil fabric that blankets the ground, consisting of natural bodies of mineral and organic compositions, which in the Greater Blue Mountains primarily consist of layers of sandstone, basalt and shale.
-Therefore, most of the earth samples received consisted of sand and clay.
+Reflecting this mineral composition, most of the earth samples received consisted of sand and clay.

 The term “geodiversity” refers to all non-biological elements that shape the Earth: the soils, stones, fossils, geological formations and landscape-forming processes that are the foundation for all living things, including human life on the grand geologic time scale.
 Geodiversity is intimately linked with biodiversity and is similarly affected by change.
 In the Greater Blue Mountains, geodiversity features include magnificent erosional elements such as caves, rock shelters, cliffs, slot canyons, bottleneck valleys and sandstone pagodas.
 These ancient forms possess intrinsic value even if they are not the habitat of significant ecosystems.

-In discussing the matter of geodiversity, it is essential to observe that this scientific term, as well as the English word “earth,” have only existed in the Greater Blue Mountains World Heritage Area for about 200 years.
+In discussing geodiversity, it is essential to observe the limitations of this scientific term, as well as the English word “earth,” which have only existed in the Greater Blue Mountains World Heritage Area for about 200 years.
 Whereas, six distinct Aboriginal language groups—Darkinjung, Darug, Dharawal, Gundungurra, Wanaruah and Wiradjuri—have been expressing and caring for Country in the region for tens of thousands of years.
-Words that communicate a diversity of complex concepts and intricate knowledge systems related to understandings of earth, stone and the ground in Aboriginal languages were spoken, shared and lived across this region, and in relation to specific bushland places, long before the word “earth” was first spoken here.
+Words that communicate a diversity of complex concepts and intricate knowledge systems related to understandings of earth, stone and the ground in Aboriginal languages were spoken, shared and lived across this region, and in relation to specific bushland places, thousands of years before the word “earth” was first spoken in Australia.

-A composition of stone sculptures evokes the interrelationship of water moving through stone in waves of deep time.
-A subtle watermark—created by partially soaking the cast sculptures in Blue Mountains rainwater—hints at the enduring capacity of sandstone to accept, hold and release water like a living, breathing entity.
-Drops of pigment added to the water revealed the invisible watermark, much like the ironstone capillaries of the Greater Blue Mountains.
+A composition of stone sculptures considers the interrelationship between water and mineral in the formation of sedimentary stone across waves of deep time.
+A subtle watermark—created by partially soaking the cast sculptures in Blue Mountains rainwater—hints at the capacity of sandstone to accept, hold and release water.
+Drops of pigment added to the water revealed the invisible watermark, much like the ironstone capillaries of Australia’s Greater Blue Mountains.
 Through a watery journey of land and sea several hundred million years old, bands of iron oxide accentuate the majestic Triassic sandstone architecture of the Greater Blue Mountains.

 In acknowledgement of her journey as a visitor to Australia, Abel has shared an essence of her home country landscape as a gesture of reciprocity for the invitation to create this site-sensitive body of work in the Greater Blue Mountains World Heritage Area.